fpgasystems/hacc/examples/README.md

 # Examples

 The following are *out-of-the-box* examples that aim to be a good starting point to develop your accelerated applications on ETHZ-HACC.

-## Infrastructure
+The first set of examples should help HACC developers to validate the underlying infrastructure using CLIS’s ```sgutil validate```:

 * [Networking validation with iperf](./iperf/README.md)

 ## Vitis workflow